Agentic Workflow Sprint

 better data, faster research, less guessing

-a small team handling volume that used to need a department
+a small team handling volume that used to need an entire department

-In 2–4 weeks we design and build your first AI workflow or agent prototype running on a real process.
+In 2–4 weeks we design and build repeatable AI workflows or an agent prototype running on a real process.

-In 1–2 weeks we map your product, processes and data, then pick the AI use cases with the highest odds of real value.
+In 1–2 weeks we map your products/services, processes and data, then pick the AI use cases with the highest odds of real value.

 I set up how your team works with coding agents: from ticket, through code and review, to shipping.